husthang/opentempo-pickship/README.md

 After studying the input and output file descriptions and examples, I wrote some basic classes (Order, Item, Inventory, LineItem, Box, ...).
 I then wrote parsers for Inventory and Orders.
 That was quickly followed by serializers for those classes.
 While not necessary for the problem, they allowed me to check that I could make a parse-the-serialize round trip without losing any information.
 After writing a PickShip serializer, I extracted the serializers out of the main app class (PickShipApp) into their own classes, to keep the classes tidy and small.

 Next came algorithmics.
-I decided on a simple API for the bin packing algorithm itself, which left the application with the task of transforming an order into the algorithm input and the output into a PickShip.
-That was a bit tricky.
+I decided on a simple API for the bin packing algorithm itself, which left the application with the task of transforming an Order into the algorithm input and then the output into a PickShip.
+That park was a bit tricky.
 Finally, I implemented a very simple packing algorithm, which I tested on the 3 example orders.
 Then I implemented the First Fit Descending algorithm.
 This was complicated by the API constraint I had set myself.
-Thankfully, StackOverflow has an answer for everything, including get a sorted list of indices of an array.
+Thankfully, StackOverflow has an answer for everything, including how to get a sorted list of indices of an array.
 This is something that I'd encountered in R before, which allows one to "sort" an array without losing information about the original position of the elements.
-Time complexity of the First Fit Descending algorithm is O(nlogn).
+By using a 2-3 tree for the residual capacities of bins, the time complexity of the First Fit Descending algorithm can be O(nlogn).
 However, my implementation is O(n^2), since I am simply scanning the list of bins (for each item) to find where to put an item and the size of that list is O(n), where n is the number of items.

 Now that the program was working, I tackled the hard parts: deployment, documentation, and testing.
 Being new to Maven and JUnit, I trudged up the learning curve enough to get some token functionality.

 The vast majority of the problems I encountered were of the type: How do I do X?
 I'll google it.
 How do I install Maven?
 How do I tell the compiler I'm using Java 7?
 How do I parse a file line-by-line?
 How do I split a string?
 How do I sum a list of numbers?
 What are Generics?

 I encountered a more interesting software design problem when I tried to test parsing the inventory file.
 My parser took a filename as input.
 While this seemed reasonable before I tried to test it, it complicated testing.
-Was I to write a temporary file during the unit, in order to test the parser?
+Was I to write a temporary file during the unit test, in order to test the parser?
 Instead, I changed the parser to take a list of strings.
 While not ideal for large files, that would suffice for this exercise.